britram/rains-prototype/draft-trammell-rains-protocol.md

 A registrar (9) object gives the name and other identifying information of the registrar (the organization which caused the name to be added to the namespace) for organization-level names.
 It is represented as a two element array.
-The second element is a UTF-8 string of maximum length 256 bytes containing identifying information chosen by the registrar according to the registry's policy.
+The second element is a UTF-8 string of maximum length 4096 bytes containing identifying information chosen by the registrar, according to the registry's policy.

+The protocol does not mandate a format for this string; however, it is RECOMMENDED that authorities place a Registration Data Access Protocol
+(RDAP) Entity URL or RDAP Entity path segment, as defined in section 3.1.5 of
+{{!RFC7482}}, in the registrar information field.
+A querier can assume that a URL or an entity path segment (i.e. a string beginning with the substring "entity/") is an RDAP reference to the registrar.

 ### Registrant Information {#obj-registrant}

 A registrant (10) object gives information about the registrant of an organization-level name.
 It is represented as a two element array.
-The second element is a UTF-8 string with a maximum length of 4096 bytes containing this information, with a format chosen by the registrant according to the registry's policy.
+The second element is a UTF-8 string wcontaining this information, with a format chosen by the registrant according to the registry's policy.

+The protocol does not mandate a format for this string; however, it is RECOMMENDED that authorities place a Registration Data Access Protocol (RDAP) Entity URL or RDAP Entity path segment, as defined in section 3.1.5 of
+{{!RFC7482}}, in the registrant information field.
+A querier can assume that a URL or an entity path segment (i.e. a string beginning with the substring "entity/") is an RDAP reference to the registrant.

 ### Infrastructure Key {#obj-infrakey}